andreasmhallberg/readingnotes/Rayner, 2009. Eye movements and attention in reading, scene perception, and visual search.md

 - Letter spaces appropriate length measure in reading as long as text is of normal size.
 1460

 - Reading 1460
-  - average fixation about 200--250 m
+  - average fixation about 200--250 ms
   - average saccade size is 7-9 letter spaces (English).

 - *regressions*: backtracking eye movements